-- Existing activities at the time of the GLUP approval - continue as nonconforming activities - Low impact recreational and tourism activities such as hiking and canoeing do not require a permit - Traditional activities protected by the Gwich'in Land Claim - In an emergency that threatens life, property or the environment. - Other minor exceptions noted in the GLUP.
+- Activities existing at the time of the GLUP approval continue as non-conforming activities. - Low-impact recreational and tourism activities, such as hiking and canoeing, that do not require a permit. - Traditional activities protected by the Gwich'in Land Claim. - In an emergency that threatens life, property, or the environment. - Other minor exceptions noted in the GLUP.

-- RRCs can propose that other areas be protected from all cutting.
-At Community Forest Use Planning Workshops, a 2 km no cut zone around each community was proposed due to a lack of deadwood in that area. - The Tsiigehtchic RRC proposed that no wood cutting be permitted off the Dempster highway at Rengleng River except for local cabin owners.
-They felt this area is being over-harvested.
+- Renewable Resource Councils (RRCs) can propose that other areas be protected from all cutting.
+At Community Forest Use Planning Workshops, a 2 km no-cut zone was proposed around each community due to a lack of deadwood in those areas. - The Tsiigehtchic RRC proposed that no wood cutting be permitted off the Dempster highway at Rengleng River, except for local cabin owners.
+They feel this area is being over-harvested.

-We need to ensure that no commercial harvest permits are issued for conservation zones or in other areas that have been identified by RRCs and / or the GTC that should be protected from all cutting.
+1. We need to ensure that no commercial harvest permits are issued for conservation zones, or in other areas that have been identified by RRCs and / or the GTC to be protected from all cutting.